Environment and Sustainability Comprehensive Major: Nature Writing Emphasis (with a 3+2 MFA in Creative Writing)

 CRWR 600The Common Read & Writing Craft2

-CRWR 681Introduction to Nature Writing3
+CRWR 681Foundations of Nature Writing3

 CRWR 685Craft of Creative Nonfiction6